If you’re the type of person who likes to cook in bulk, then it’s likely that you’ve got plenty of leftover beef roast lying around your fridge.

 Yes, beef roast leftovers are still good.
 However, keep in mind that the meat will only dry out and get worse if it’s not stored properly.

 The best way to store leftover beef roast is in an airtight container or resealable bag.
-It will prevent air and moisture from getting into the food and causing bacteria or other microorganisms to grow in it.
+It will prevent air and moisture from getting into the food and cause bacteria or other microorganisms to grow in it.

 If you don’t have an airtight container or bag on hand, wrap up your leftovers in foil or plastic wrap.
 This will help keep air and moisture out of the food and discourage microbial growth as well.